-Ethiopia Tours-Tribal Expedition
+Ethiopia Tribal Expedition

 This expedition will offer a deep understanding of indigenous cultures, fascinating history, and natural wonders.
-Between its ancient wonders and its vibrant ethnic traditions, Ethiopia tourism presents a rare chance for photographers to document fascinating cultures barely touched by the centuries.
-In the Omo River Valley, meet and adventure photo tours diverse people who distinguish themselves with elaborate body paint, scarification, and lip plates.
+Between its ancient wonders and its vibrant ethnic traditions, Ethiopia presents a rare chance for photographers to document fascinating cultures barely touched by the centuries.
+In the Omo River Valley, meet and photograph diverse peoples who distinguish themselves with elaborate body paint, scarification, and lip plates.
 Document bustling market scenes, train your lens on the exquisite underground churches of Lalibela and explore the natural beauty of Afar Triangle also called the Danakil Depression which is a geological depression.
 Follow the tribal Afar people who have inhabited this arid moonscape for centuries, eking out a living by transporting salt across the brutal desert by camel caravans and visit the largest living lava lake in the world

 - Combining the northern and southern parts of Ethiopia to draw out the uniqueness highlight of the country